bcgov/nr-rfc-grib-copy/readme.md

 ## message queue subscriber

 The message queue code is in the `backend` folder.
-To init the backend for
+The subscriber creates a long running process that will monitor the event queue for specific events that identify that the expected data for the CMC pipeline is ready for download.
+When the data becomes available, it will trigger a downstream proces.
+In this case a github action via the remote_workflow rest call.

-development:
+To init the backend for development purposes:

 ``` bash
 # create the virtual environment if not created already